 I had a rifle!

 Besides the take-down, are there other upgrades or add-ons (scopes, sights, slings, etc.) that you swear by?

 Every hunting rifle should have a sling.
 It helps you carry it as you’re walking through the brush, it frees up your hands, it provides a safe way to hang your rifle from the ground while dressing out the animal, and you can use it to stabilize your firearm while shooting, improving accuracy.

 Do you think you’ll ever get this rifle restored again?

 No, I’m not looking to have it restored again someday.
 I’m keeping it as-is.
 I’ve got the memories.
 In the future if my grandsons or somebody wanted to that’s fine, but I have no desires to bring it back to new again.

 What’s in store for you and your ’86 in the future?

 I’d love to go back to Africa.
 It was a wonderful trip.
 There’s so much written in books about Africa and the stories around the campfire.
 Many hunting opportunities, wide variety of animals, and such a different hunt than a Western hunt, or Alaskan hunt.
-Besides that, I might go on a white tail hunt in Kansas this year, and in 2020 I have a grizzly hunt planned.
+(UPDATE: Doug has since traveled to Africa on a conservation management hunt, where his restored 1886 played a key role) Besides that, I might go on a white tail hunt in Kansas this year, and in 2020 I have a grizzly hunt planned.